Penetration Testing Cost

 Fact: We are very clear about our manual effort, and we publish our prices.

-Fact: We maintain data on almost 300 penetration testing companies worldwide, and our data shows that less than 3 percent of companies using either manual or automated methods are willing to publish standardized penetration testing prices.
+Fact: We maintain data on hundreds of competing penetration testing companies worldwide, and our data shows that less than 3 percent of companies using either manual or automated methods are willing to publish standardized penetration testing prices.
 We are talking about a handful, worldwide, and as far as we can tell there are more offering manual than an automated approach.

 Fact: Penetration testing tools and approach are factors for the price of a penetration test, but those factors do not preclude publishing that pricing.